rcarrata/rcarrata.github.io/_posts/2019-03-06-ocp4_route_sharding.md

 So, now that the default ingresscontroller includes the routeSelector label "public", the router is serving routes including this label in the route definition.

-For example, for testing out this if we deploy an app example:
+For example, to test this out, let's deploy a sample app:

 ```
 # oc new-app cakephp-mysql-example